Crittall windows – we have the perfect alternative to this modernist icon

 The term Crittall is often used for any metal, particularly steel-framed windows.
-However, the name Crittall is a registered trademark, so only windows and doors made by the company have the right to use the name.
+However, the name Crittall is a registered trademark, so in fact only windows and doors made by the company have the right to use its name.

 The story of the Crittall Windows company covers three centuries, beginning when Frances Berrington Crittall arrived in Braintree, Essex and bought Bank Street ironmongery.
 Following a series of developments and investments, Crittall Windows emerged as a globally recognised business whose name is synonymous with steel windows.